greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_TEXT_SEARCH_CONFIGURATION.html.md

 ## <a id="section3"></a>Description

 `DROP TEXT SEARCH CONFIGURATION` drops an existing text search configuration.
-To run this command you must be the owner of the configuration.
+You must be the owner of the configuration to run this command.

 ## <a id="section4"></a>Parameters

-`IF EXISTS`
+IF EXISTS
 :   Do not throw an error if the text search configuration does not exist.
-A notice is issued in this case.
+Greenplum Database issues a notice in this case.

-`name`
+name
 :   The name \(optionally schema-qualified\) of an existing text search configuration.

-`CASCADE`
+CASCADE
-:   Automatically drop objects that depend on the text search configuration.
+:   Automatically drop objects that depend on the text search configuration, and in turn all objects that depend on those objects.

-`RESTRICT`
+RESTRICT
 :   Refuse to drop the text search configuration if any objects depend on it.
 This is the default.

 ## <a id="section5"></a>Examples

-Remove the text search configuration my\_english:
+Remove the text search configuration `my_english`:

 ```
 DROP TEXT SEARCH CONFIGURATION my_english;